nextflow-io/nextflow/docs/config.rst

-socketSendBufferSizeHint    The Size hint (in bytes) for the low level TCP send buffer. socketRecvBufferSizeHint    The Size hint (in bytes) for the low level TCP receive buffer. socketTimeout               The amount of time to wait (in milliseconds) for data to be transferred over an established, open connection before the connection is timed out. storageEncryption           The S3 server side encryption to be used when saving objects on S3 (currently only AES256 is supported) userAgent                   The HTTP user agent header passed with all HTTP requests. uploadMaxThreads            The maximum number of threads used for multipart upload. uploadChunkSize             The size of a single part in a multipart upload (default: `20 MB`).
+socketSendBufferSizeHint    The Size hint (in bytes) for the low level TCP send buffer. socketRecvBufferSizeHint    The Size hint (in bytes) for the low level TCP receive buffer. socketTimeout               The amount of time to wait (in milliseconds) for data to be transferred over an established, open connection before the connection is timed out. storageEncryption           The S3 server side encryption to be used when saving objects on S3, either ``AES256`` or ``aws:kms`` values are allowed. storageKmsKeyId             The AWS KMS key Id to be used to encrypt files stored in the target S3 bucket (requires version ``22.05.0-edge`` or later). userAgent                   The HTTP user agent header passed with all HTTP requests. uploadMaxThreads            The maximum number of threads used for multipart upload. uploadChunkSize             The size of a single part in a multipart upload (default: `20 MB`).